Twitch Responds to the ‘Cheating’ View Bots Scandal

 - YouTube unveils a video exploring Create and AI tools (opens in a new tab) in greater depth.

-- Twitter/X initiates tests for live streaming capabilities from OBS.
+- Twitter/X initiates tests for livestreaming capabilities (opens in a new tab) from OBS.

-- Kick reaches a milestone with 20 million users and 1 million concurrent viewers.
+- Kick reaches a milestone with 20 million users (opens in a new tab) and 1 million concurrent viewers (opens in a new tab).

 - TikTok pilots a $4.99 per month ad-free plan (opens in a new tab) in the USA.